Knee Replacement Surgery Cost and Procedure Guide

 - Death of the knee bones

-- It’s a big decision to have knee surgery.
-This means you may be a good candidate for surgery if non-surgical methods are not managing your pain.
+It’s a big decision to have knee surgery.
+This means patients may be good candidates for surgery if non-surgical methods are not managing their pain.

 Non-surgical pain-management methods include: